gaultier/blog/perhaps_rust_needs_defer.md

     fn test_get_foos() {
         ...

-        if !foos.is_null() {
         unsafe {
             let _ = Box::from_raw(foos);
         }
     }
-    }
 ```

 That's I think the first instinct for a C developer.
 Whatever way the memory was heap allocated, be it with `malloc`, `calloc`, `realloc`, be it for one struct or for a whole array, we want to free it with one call, passing it the base pointer.
+Let's ignore for a moment the docs that state that sometimes the pointer is heap-allocated and sometimes not.

 So this Rust code builds.
 The test passes.
 And Miri is unhappy.
 I guess you know the drill by now: